Eliminate Birch Leaf Miners with Regular Treatment

 - These newly developed adults will immediately lay eggs.
 The second generation of leaf miners is less problematic, as only new leaves can be infected.
 Of course, if the tree tries to regrow its leaves, the second generation will be more potent.

 - If left untreated, trees can lose large amounts of leaves and become infected by other pests like the bronze birch borer.

 How Are Birches Protected?

-It’s best to use systemic pesticides like acephate every 24 months as trees are budding—contact pesticides should not be used.
+It’s best to use systemic pesticides like TreeAzin every year as directed, as trees are budding—contact pesticides should not be used.
+Learn more about TreeAzin by clicking here.
 You should not use pesticides on transplanted trees, as this can cause significant damage to them.
 Giving a tree the proper amount of water, nutrients, and fertilizer can keep it strong during an infection and prevent further damage.